 - 102. The ACDCCAM contains all capital expenditure projects in the long-term plan and includes capital expenditure projects already delivered by the council in anticipation of growth. - 103.
-The council records information for its capital expenditure projects and programmes in terms of their relationship to the following expenditure types: - RenewalMaintains and continues the provision of services.
-Increases the physical integrity and remaining life of assets with no change to the asset baseLevel of serviceResults in improved standards of quality, reliability, responsiveness, safety, comfort, flexibility, regulatory requirements or similar.
-May or may not result in new or additional assetsGrowthIncreased availability and capacity to cater for increased people, water, traffic or similar.
-Associated with an increase in the asset base the number of assets, total - area or length 104.
-This initial categorisation and individual project and programme information inform the development contributions methodology but is not the sole basis for cost allocation. - 105.
+The council records information for its capital expenditure projects and programmes in terms of their relationship to the following expenditure types:

+Renewal Maintains and continues the provision of services.
+Increases the physical integrity and remaining life of assets with no change to the asset base flexibility, regulatory requirements or similar.
+May or may not result in new or additional assets similar.
+Associated with an increase in the asset base - the number of assets, total area or length

+Level of service Results in improved standards of quality, reliability, responsiveness, safety, comfort,

+Growth Increased availability and capacity to cater for increased people, water, traffic or

+- 104. This initial categorisation and individual project and programme information inform the development contributions methodology but is not the sole basis for cost allocation. - 105.
 The methodology uses a model which lists projects and programmes under each activity and funding area for which development contributions may be required.
 The calculation of the development contribution amounts (if any) payable for any project or programme line in the model is carried out in order to ensure compliance with legislation is explained in Attachment B. - 106.
 The outputs from the ACDCCAM are passed to the ACDCFM which is used to calculate a schedule of contributions required by Section 201(2) of the Act.